This page contains some affiliate links through which I can earn commission.

 Onion Skin Dye

 Making coaster sized rugs or woven bracelets with cardboard looms is a craft children can do, and which many adults would enjoy as well.
 You can find a tutorial here or check out the video below.
-You can make the looms yourself from scrap pieces of cardboard, though if you are doing these with a large group it might be worth it to buy them (you can find a variety of sizes for sale here).
+You can make the looms yourself from scrap pieces of cardboard, though if you are doing these with a large group it might be worth it to buy them (you can find a variety of sizes for sale here and some wide-notched varieties that work well for kids here).
 To make it easy for children to weave, you can glue popsicle sticks to the end of pre-cut pieces of yarn for them to use as a “needle” to pull the thread over and under the strings, or you can purchase plastic needles.
 Unfinished projects can be taken home, but make sure to first demonstrate what to do when finished (and possibly send home printed instructions).
 Another option is a straw loom which is sometimes easier for little hands.